 Each of Messrs.
-Kennedy's, Elshaw's, Ennis', Kretzman's and Berns' employment agreements provides that, in the event of any "change of control," the terms of their employment agreements would be extended for an additional 24 months from the effective date of any such "change of control."
+Ennis', Berns', Elshaw's, Kennedy's and Kretzman's employment agreements provides that, in the event of any "change of control," the terms of their employment agreements would be extended for an additional 24 months from the effective date of any such "change of control."
 Each of their employment agreements also provides that if, within this 24-month period, the executive were to terminate his employment with the Company for "good reason" or if the Company were to terminate the executive's employment other than for "cause," he would receive: (i) a lump-sum payment equal to two times the sum of (a) the executive's base salary and (b) the executive's average gross bonus earned over the five calendar years prior to termination; and (ii) 24 months of continuation of all fringe benefits in which the executive participated on the "change of control" effective date or, in lieu of such benefits, a lump-sum cash payment equal to the value of such benefits.
 Each of their employment agreements also provides that, in the event of a "change of control," all then-unvested stock options and restricted shares held by them shall immediately vest and become fully exercisable.

-Under the Incentive Compensation Plan, if, in connection with a "change in control," a successor entity assumes the LTIP, does not terminate the LTIP or provides participants with comparable LTIP benefits, then the LTIP awards remain payable in accordance with their terms.
-Otherwise, upon a "change in control," LTIP awards related to the year when the event occurred are to be paid at target on a pro-rated basis (based on the number of days elapsed) within 60 days following such "change in control," and (ii) LTIP awards related to prior years as to which the respective performance objectives were achieved, but for which payments remain outstanding, are to be paid within 60 days following such "change in control."
+Under the Incentive Compensation Plan, if, in connection with a "change of control," a successor entity assumes the LTIP, does not terminate the LTIP or provides participants with comparable LTIP benefits, then the LTIP awards remain payable in accordance with their terms.
+Otherwise, upon a "change of control," LTIP awards related to the performance period when the event occurred are to be paid at target on a pro-rated basis

+(based on the number of days elapsed) within 60 days following such "change of control," and (ii) LTIP awards related to prior performance periods as to which the respective performance objectives were achieved, but for which payments remain outstanding, are to be paid within 60 days following such "change of control."

-The estimated aggregate total of benefits upon a "change of control" and subsequent termination if Mr. Kennedy had been terminated on December 31, 2011 would have been approximately \$1,079,230, consisting of the following: (a) two times his annual base salary on December 31, 2011; (b) two times his 5-year average bonus, which average was \$355,000 as of December 31, 2011; (c) two years of contributions under the Company's 401(k) Plan; (d) two years of profit sharing contributions under the Company's 401(k) Plan; (e) 24 months of life insurance coverage, at a cost of approximately \$230; (f) 24 months of group medical and dental insurance coverage, at a total cost of approximately \$4,000; (g) 24 months of car allowance at a cost of approximately \$30,000; and (h) 24 months of tax preparation and financial counseling, at a cost of approximately \$17,000.
-In addition, under such circumstances, Mr. Kennedy would be entitled to the immediate vesting of his unvested restricted stock (namely, 28,084 restricted shares with a fair market value of \$417,609 based on the \$14.87 per share NYSE closing price of the Company's Class A Common Stock on December 30, 2011 (i.e., 2011's last NYSE trading day), all of which shares vested on January 10, 2012).
-All of Mr. Kennedy's stock options were fully vested, but "out-of-the-money," on December 31, 2011.
-Upon a "change in control" without the successor entity assuming or otherwise continuing the terms of the LTIP, under his current employment agreement, Mr. Kennedy also would be entitled to the payout of the remaining unpaid portion of his outstanding LTIP awards which have been earned for any prior performance year based upon the Compensation Committee's determination that the Company had achieved its performance objectives and that the executive had earned a "target" or better performance rating for each such year.
-Note that Mr. Kennedy had no outstanding LTIP awards as of December 31, 2011, but, pursuant to his current employment agreement, he is eligible to receive LTIP awards un
+The estimated aggregate total of benefits upon a "change of control" and subsequent termination if Mr. Ennis had been terminated on December 31, 2012 would have been approximately \$3,398,886, consisting of the following: (a) two times his annual base salary on December 31, 2012; (b) two times his average 5-year bonus of \$687,180; (c) two years of contributions under the Company's 401(k) Plan; (d) approximately \$82,720 in respect of two years of profit sharing contributions under the 401(k) Plan; (e) 24 months of life insurance coverage, at a cost of approximately \$8,430; (f) 24 months of group medical and dental insurance coverage, at a total cost of approximately \$33,176; (g) 24 months of car allowance at a total cost of approximately \$30,000; and (h) 24 months of tax preparation and financial counseling, at a cost of approximately \$17,000.
+Upon a "change of control" without the successor entity assuming or otherwise continuing the terms of the LTIP, Mr. Ennis also would be entitled to the payout of the remaining unpaid portion of his \$1,200,000 2010 LTIP award (one-third of which remained unpaid as of December 31, 2012), the remaining unpaid portion of his \$1,176,000 2011 LTIP award (two-thirds of which remained unpaid as of December 31, 2012), which was earned for each of 2010, 2011 and 2012 based upon the Compensation Committee's determination that the Company had achieved its 2010, 2011 and 2012 performance targets and that the executive had earned a "target" or better performance rating for each such year.